 AroCell originates from research made by Prof. Staffan Eriksson, Dr. Ellen He, Prof. Sven Skog, and Prof. Bernhard Tribukait.
 Below you can read about major milestones made by AroCell towards improved precision monitoring of cancer diseases.

-AroCell signed a distribution agreement with Gongyingshi, a biomedical research service provider and distributor on the Chinese market.
+AroCell signed distribution agreements with Gongyingshi, a biomedical research service provider and distributor on the Chinese market, and with Inveniolife Technology Pvt.
+Ltd., the Mumbai based company, for the promotion and distribution of the AroCell TK 210 ELISA in India.

 AroCell signs a non-exclusive license agreement with Roche Diagnostics, one of the world’s largest diagnostic companies focused on cancer.
 In addition, the company signs a distribution agreements covering S. Korea, Taiwan, and China, as well as France, Switzerland, Morocco, Algeria and Tunisia.
 Additional capital of 35 MSEK is contributed to the company through an issue of new shares.
 A study is presented at ISOBM in Hamburg comparing the analytical performance of AroCell TK 210 ELISA to other technologies measuring TK1 in blood samples from hematological patients.
 AroCell hires Michael Brobjer as CEO and Anders Hultman as CFO.